Browse the Guide:

 CAMPBELL, L. LETTER, 1867.
 0.1 cu. ft.
 Resident of Keene, New Hampshire.
 Letter to "Mrs. Corbitt" from Campbell, written March 31, 1867, where he notes that he just came from seeing Mrs. Corbitt's brother's grave, who possibly died in the Civil War.
 Ms91-061.

 CANDLER, WILLIAM LATHAM.
 LETTERS, 1861-63.
 14 items.
 Officer in Company A of the 1st Massachusetts Regiment, Army of the Potomac, from Brookline, Massachusetts.
 Enlisted on May 25, 1861, as a 1st Lieutenant and promoted to Captain and Aide-de-Camp, U.S. Volunteers, when he served on General Joseph Hooker's staff from November 1862 until his resignation from service in May 1863.
 Collection consists of fourteen letters written by Candler to his uncle Charles [probably maternal uncle Charles Henry Weelwright] or his brother John W. Candler of Boston, dated from between September 8, 1861, to February 15, 1863.
 The letters are articulate and descriptive, replete with Candler's strong opinions about the state of the Union, the abilities of the generals (Union and Confederate) who were running the war and the politicians were running the country, and his own ambitions for advancing in rank and status in the army.
 Writes descriptively about the Army of the Potomac's participation in the Battle of Mechanicsville (June 1962) and the Battle of Fredericksburg (December 1862).
-Finding aid with links to images (jpgs) and transcripts available on the Virginia Heritage database.
+Finding aid with links to images (jpgs) and transcripts available online.
 Ms1997-007.

 CAPERTON FAMILY.
 PAPERS, 1861-62.
 0.1 cu. ft.
 Collection consists of transcripts of letters written by Mary Elizabeth Henderson Caperton of Nelson County, Virginia, to her husband George Henry Caperton, a soldier in the 1st Virginia Regiment of Mounted Volunteers (also known as the 30th Virginia Volunteers Mounted) in the Civil War.
 Mary Caperton wrote most of the letters from White Thorn, in Blacksburg, Virginia, while staying with Sarah Ann Caperton Preston, her husband's sister, while her husband served in the Confederate Army.
 She writes of various members of the Preston family, fears that the slaves will rise up in rebellion, and Dr. Harvey Black.
 Collections also includes a copy of George Caperton's diary written in late 1861 while he was ill.
 Ms91-034.